Oppedijk/Oppedijk.github.io/_sailing/test.md

 ![](http://blobs.oppedijk.com/media/Default/Sailing/polar_table.png)

-The optimal up & downwind are the most simple, for instance:
+The optimal up & downwind are the most simple, for instance:Â

 at 06 knots of wind, head upwind at 43.6 degrees